-Measurements of electrical SPs were first conducted with respect to the reference electrode no. 1 (lower left corner), resulting in 15 relative potentials (voltages).
-To increase system reliability, and provide means for consistency checking, another 14 SP potentials were measured with respect to electrode 16, which is located at the upper right corner of the electrode grid (the dipole between electrodes 1 and 16 was not measured twice, resulting in only 14 measurements).
-As such, 29 dipoles were physically connected to the multiplexer channels, requiring some duplication of the electrode leads (see supplement S9 for a wiring diagram).
-Additionally, the potentials between reference electrodes and their duplicates (electrode pairs 1-19 and 16-17), located only a few centimeters apart, were also recorded to analyze electrode drift and localized inhomogeneities, as were potential differences between reference electrodes and their associated electrodes at deeper locations (pairs 1-20 and 16-18).
+- freezing, which should prevent the membrane from being pushed out by frozen electrode slush.
+As recommended, e.g., by 5 Corwin (1989), we performed base-line offset measurements of the SP electrodes in saline solution.
+Out of a pool of available SP electrodes, electrodes were selected ('matched') to minimize their baseline offset when measured within a saline solution.
+A random selection of SP electrodes initially yielded baseline measurements of up to -5 mV (with respect to the reference electrode), while matching reduced this effect to within $\pm 1 \text{mV}$ (also visualized in Fig. S6).
+Each electrode is fitted with a Pt100 temperature sensor, located directly at the electrode membrane (see also pictures in Fig. 6a).
+10 - Measurements of electrical SPs were conducted with respect to the reference electrode no. 1 (lower left corner), resulting in 15 relative potentials (voltages).
+To increase system reliability, and provide means for consistency checking, SP potentials were also measured with respect to electrode 16, which is located at the upper right corner of the electrode grid.
+The potentials between reference electrodes and their duplicates (electrode pairs 1-19 and 16-17), located only a few centimeters apart, - 15 were also recorded to analyze electrode drift and localized inhomogeneities, as were potential differences between reference electrodes and their associated electrodes at deeper locations (pairs 1-20 and 16-18).

 Electrical voltages and various operational data (battery voltage, solar voltage, internal logger temperatures) were measured every 10 minutes at daytime, and every 30 minutes at night time, in order to conserve power.
 To reduce aliasing effects, voltage measurements were repeated, and averaged, 10 times, with the internal integration time of the data logger set to 50 ms (20 Hz).

-Once per hour, temperatures and voltages across the temperature sensors were measured.
-In order to prolong measurement operations for low-power situations, depending on the battery voltage, these measurement intervals were reduced to 1 hour measurements for a battery voltage between 12.3 and 12.5 volts, and to 6 hours for battery voltages below 12.2 volts.
-Once per day the resistances between horizontally adjacent electrodes, as well as vertical pairs at the beginning of each electrode row (i.e., pairs 1-5, 5-9, 9-13, see Fig. 2) were recorded using a 2.5 μ A constant current source for excitation.
-This measurement
+- Once per hour, temperatures and voltages across the temperature sensors were measured.
+In order to prolong measurement 20 operations for low-power situations, depending on the battery voltage, these measurement intervals were reduced to 1 hour measurements for a battery voltage between 12.3 and 12.5 volts, and to 6 hours for battery voltages below 12.2 volts.
+Once per day the resistances between horizontally adjacent electrodes, as well as vertical pairs at the beginning of each electrode row (i.e., pairs 1-5, 5-9, 9-13, see Fig. 2) were recorded using a 2.5 $\mu$ A constant current source for excitation.
+This measurement - is referred to as the contact resistance between the two involved electrodes, and incorporates the interface resistance between 25 electrodes and soil, as well as the soil resistance itself.